eye3/nkit4nodejs/README.md

 - **rootname**: name of root element.
 If not provided then result XML will be w/o xmldec and root element;
 - **itemname**: default element name for JavaScript array items.
 Default - 'item';
 - **encoding**: "UTF-8" or some other encodings (see */deps/nkit/src/encoding/langs.inc* for list of supported encodings).
 Default - "UTF-8";
+- **asBuffer**: true or false.
+If *true* then make XML as Buffer, else make it as String.
+Default *true*.
+If *encoding* is not "UTF-8", then this option has no effect and XML will be generated as Buffer.
 - **xmldec**: XML declaration.
 Default - NO XML declaration.
 Sub-options:

     - *version*: xml version;